-Courses 1.
-500- and 600-level courses a. at least 9 credits of IE courses at ISU b. at least two of these courses must be at the 600 level c. up to 27 credits from a master's degree may (with approval from the Plan of Study Committee) be applied 2.
-Courses outside of industrial engineering 6 3.
+Courses Credits 1,2 1.
+500- and 600-level courses a. at least 9 credits of IE courses at ISU b. at least two of these courses must be at the 600 level 3 c. up to 27 credits from a master's degree may (with approval from the Plan of Study Committee) be applied 2.
+Courses outside of industrial engineering 4 3.
 IE 699: Research 5 4.
-Continuous registration in IE 501 throughout graduate program R 5.
-GR ST 565 Responsible Conduct of Research 1 Total 72
+Continuous registration in IE 501 throughout graduate program 6 5.
+GR ST 565 Responsible Conduct of Research 7 Total

-Credits listed are the minimum for each category.
+1Credits listed are the minimum for each category.

-&lt;sup>2 For the Ph.D. degree a maximum of 27 credits of coursework may be transferred from another school.
+2 For the Ph.D. degree a maximum of 27 credits of coursework may be transferred from another school.
 Research credits do not transfer.
 Any transfer of credits from another institution must be approved by the student's POS committee and the DOGE.
 Graduate credit will be approved for transfer only if the student received a "B" or better and the institution from which the course(s) originate(s) must confirm that the transfer credits are from graduate courses.

-&lt;sup>3 For the 600-level IE courses, students may take 600-level courses from other departments or IE 690 (Independent Study).
+3 For the 600-level IE courses, students may take 600-level courses from other departments or IE 690 (Independent Study).
 All proposed 690 projects must be approved by the IMSE Graduate Committee.

-&lt;sup>4 These courses are typically at the 500- or 600 level, but with the approval of the student's plan of study committee, up to nine credits from 300- and 400-level non-IE courses may be used on a plan of study with a limit of three credits at the 300 level.
+4 These courses are typically at the 500- or 600 level, but with the approval of the student's plan of study committee, up to nine credits from 300- and 400-level non-IE courses may be used on a plan of study with a limit of three credits at the 300 level.

-&lt;sup>5 During the semester of a scheduled final oral exam students must register for at least one credit of IE 699.
+5 During the semester of a scheduled final oral exam students must register for at least one credit of IE 699.

-&lt;sup>6 If student is off campus in a given semester, they are exempt from this requirement for that semester.
+6 If student is off campus in a given semester, they are exempt from this requirement for that semester.

-&lt;sup>7 Typically taken the second or third semester.
+7 Typically taken the second or third semester.